dllesso/authorization1/README.md

 # authorization1
-This is an authorization system using a phone which is located in the database.
-The generated password is valid for a few minutes
+This authorization system uses a phone number which is located in the database.
+The generated password is valid for a few minutes.